awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

    1. For **AutomationAssumeRole**, if you created roles for this Automation by using the AWS CloudFormation procedure described earlier in this topic, then choose the ARN of the AssumeRole that you created in the AWS CloudFormation console\.

-   1. \(Optional\) For **LogDestination**, specify an Amazon S3 bucket if you want to collect operating system\-level logs while troubleshooting your instance\.
+   1. \(Optional\) For **LogDestination**, specify an S3 bucket if you want to collect operating system\-level logs while troubleshooting your instance\.
 Logs are automatically uploaded to the specified bucket\.

    1. For **SubnetId**, specify a subnet in an existing VPC in the same availability zone as the unreachable instance\.
 By default, Systems Manager creates a new VPC, but you can specify a subnet in an existing VPC if you want\.
 **Note**